Cambodia–China relations: Concerns

-Portraits of CCP general secretary Xi Jinping and King Norodom Sihamoni being displayed during Xi's state visit to Cambodia, October 2016.

 The Cambodian government's suppression of the Falun Gong, a new religious movement (considered by China and other critics to be a cult) banned by China, and extradition of two Falun Gong activists to China was criticized by human rights activities and the United Nations High Commissioner for Refugees.
 Suspected preferential treatment for Cambodia-based Chinese firms and the National Assembly's guarantee of profits for the Chinese investors in the Kamchay power plant has also provoked criticism from opposition politicians of China's growing political clout in Cambodia.

 From 1994 to 2012 China invested a total of US$9.17 billion in Cambodia.
 However, illegal logging and shady deals involving members of Cambodia's government and Chinese firms were reported to be increasing.
 Mining projects and government land concessions to foreign and local firms, resulted in people being displaced from their land.
 According to The Cambodia Daily in 2006, Phong hill tribes in Mondulkiri province "claim that the Chinese company has colluded with the Cambodian government to illegally force them from their ancestral homeland".
 The Boeung Kak and Borei Keila evictions in Phnom Penh were seen by many observers as the Cambodian Government's increasing drift away from the adherence to human rights.
 The Chinese funded Sesan Dam project in the northeastern part of Cambodia, threaten to lower the fish stocks, and affect the livelihood of many Khmer.
 "By one estimate, the project will result in a 9 percent drop in fish stocks in the entire Mekong Basin".

+Public opinion

+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of Cambodia was on average 22 out of 100.